ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_wpa_plugin/windowsperf_wpa_plugin.md

 ### Telemetry

-The WindowsPerf WPA Plugin also allows the visualization of telemetry metrics counted similarly to counting events.
+The `WindowsPerf WPA Plugin` also allows the visualization of [Arm telemetry metrics](https://developer.arm.com/documentation/109542/0100/About-Arm-CPU-Telemetry-Solution) counted similarly to counting events.

 For this example, the following command was used: